You may know that you like your mattress to be as soft and fluffy as a cloud ... or as firm and stable as a table.

 Our Sleep Hero firmness scale has been specifically designed to help you navigate the world of mattress firmness and find the mattress that's perfect for you.

-Some mattresses consist of contour zones, which influences the overall support and stability of the mattress.
+Some mattresses consist of contour zones, which typically appear in the base layer of the mattress and influence its overall support and stability.

 A typical zoned mattress will consist of 3, 5, 7, or even 9 contour or comfort zones.